swhitley/Boomerang/README.md

 **Reminder:**  The namespace in your XSLT (example: the text following `xmlns:wd=`) must match the namespace on your Workday report (under `Web Service Options`).

+**Tip:** If you always override your Workday report's namespace with `urn:com.workday/bsvc` (instead of the Workday-generated namespace), you'll be less likely to have a mismatch in your XSLT.

 ## Installation
 1. Download the latest clar file from https://github.com/swhitley/Boomerang/releases/latest.
 2. Import the clar file into Workday Studio.